Strawberry Icebox Cake – No-Bake

 Instructions

-• Beat cream cheese and sugar: In a large bowl, beat the softened cream cheese and powdered sugar together until smooth and creamy.
+• In a separate bowl, beat the softened cream cheese with 1 cup of powdered sugar and 1 teaspoon of vanilla extract until smooth and creamy.

-• 7 Chill: Cover the cake with plastic wrap and refrigerate for at least 4 hours, or overnight, to allow the flavors to meld and the cake to set.
+• Cover the dish with plastic wrap or foil and refrigerate for at least 4 hours, or overnight if possible, to allow the cake to set and the flavors to meld.

 Notes